Shotbow/fudawiki-files/hanafuda/FAQ.md

 ## 2. My friend and I don't play koi-koi the same way.
 Why?
 ## 3. My hand doesn't have any matches with the board.
 What are my options?
 ## 4. This game is complicated.
 Is there a printable reference somewhere?
+## 5. I'm tired of Koi-Koi; what else can I do with Hanafuda?
 # Other
 ## 1. I want to make my own deck; how do I go about doing that?